Belmont Abbey, North Carolina

-Belmont Abbey is an American-Cassinese monastery of Benedictine monks and a minor basilica in the town of Belmont, North Carolina, a suburb of Charlotte.
-The Abbey Basilica of Mary Help of Christians was listed on the National Register of Historic Places in 1973.
+The Abbey Basilica of Mary Help of Christians, informally known as the Belmont Abbey, is a Catholic Benedictine monastery and a Minor Basilica in Belmont, North Carolina, United States of America.
+The building was listed on the National Register of Historic Places in 1973.
+The monastery is administered by the American-Cassinese Benedictine Congregation.

+Pope Leo XIII officially declared the monastery an abbey on 19 December 1884.
+Pope Pius XII declared Mary Help of Christians its Patroness via his decree Perfugium Rebus on 5 December 1957.
+Pope John Paul II raised the shrine to the status of Minor basilica via the Pontifical Decree Sacras Ædes on 27 July 1998.

 History

-Father Jeremiah O'Connell O.S.B. was a missionary priest who had built St. Mary's College in Columbia, South Carolina, but it had been destroyed during the Civil War.
+The Catholic priest, Father Jeremiah O'Connell O.S.B. was a Christian missionary who had built Saint Mary's College in Columbia, South Carolina, but it had been destroyed during the American Civil War.
 In 1876 he bought the 500-acre former Caldwell farm and donated it to the Benedictines of Saint Vincent Archabbey in Latrobe, Pennsylvania in hopes they would establish an educational institution in North Carolina.
 Under the direction of Abbot Boniface Wimmer of St. Vincent, the Benedictines set about to establish a monastery and college.
 The monks constructed the buildings from red clay.

-In 1884, the monastery was designated by the Holy See as Mary Help of Christians Abbey and Father Leo Michael Haid was elected the first abbot, a position he held until his death in 1924.
+Pope Leo XIII issued a decree on 19 December 1884 raising the priory monastery to an Abbey of Mary Help of Christians and Father Leo Michael Haid was elected the first abbot, a position he held until his death in 1924.

 In July 1886, the first three novices professed vows and an alumnus of the college became a novice.
 That same year, Haid founded a seminary at Belmont.
 On February 4, 1888, he was appointed Vicar Apostolic of North Carolina and was consecrated bishop at the Baltimore Cathedral by Cardinal James Gibbons on July 1, 1888, becoming the first American abbot-bishop.

 In May 1891 the Grotto of Our Lady of Lourdes was dedicated as a pilgrimage shrine by Abbot Haid.
 Katharine Drexel, a benefactor of the monastery and college, visited Belmont Abbey in 1904.